HotPocketHPE/mhguide/README.md

 Avoiding the hitbox of the roar, wind, or tremor will also avoid the corresponding effect, so you can either move out of their range or use [Invincibility Frames](#invincibility-frames).

 > Example: Any Weapon vs. Nargacuga.
 Nargacuga can hit you while you are stunned from its roar!
 How rude.
 To avoid this, simply walk away as it gets ready to roar.
 The roar's hitbox is very short-range, so you won't be stunned.

+> Example: Any Weapon vs. Blangonga.
+Blangonga's body slam creates a tremor around it, stunning you for the rest of the move.
+However, if you roll right before the tremor starts, you will be unaffected and can get a free hit in!

 Many weapons have attacks that can resist weak wind pressure.
 Use this to get extra hits in and close distance.